-- Secure availability of funding mechanisms for clean technologies at each project stage, up to the industrialisation phase, and selection criteria which should not be based on predefined technological options to avoid lock-in and lock-out effects. - Revise EU incentive schemes and envisage a system of differentiated schemes for SMEs and larger companies.
-This will increase Europe's attractiveness for investment, helping to secure further strategic investments. - Increase support for the development of an EU-wide market for green products and services through a harmonised and cost-effective regulatory framework. - Facilitate the use of Green Public Procurement to support new technologies and create a market for sustainable products and services, with sustainability criteria included in purchasing decisions. - Ensure infrastructure funding at the EU level is complemented by ambitious commitments and investments at the national level by Member States. - Ensure companies use life-cycle approaches and thinking in their internal environmental systems, and that these are based upon robust methodology and international standards.
-This would allow for emissions and energy consumption to be effectively measured and taken into account. - Remove administrative barriers to long-term energy contracts to increase corporate demand for renewable energy and secure access to clean and affordable energy.
+- Secure funds for technologies essential to the Green Deal objectives at each project stage, up to the industrialisation phase.
+Selection criteria should avoid predefined technological options and subsequent lock-in and lock-out effects. - Increase support for the development of an EU-wide market for lower carbon products and services through a harmonised and cost-effective regulatory framework. - Coordinate all EU-level policymaking, so as to send clear messages for industry wishing to invest in meeting EU green deal objectives.
+At the moment there is far too much distance between the policies pursued under industrial policy, chemicals policy4 and product policy.
+New technologies require trade-offs between different environmental and performance objectives, at the moment the EU's industrial policy does not reflect this reality.
+These divergent messages are an investment risk for industrial installations meant to last decades. - Facilitate the use of Green Public Procurement (GPP) to support new technologies and create a market for sustainable products and services.
+Help develop objective, scientifically sound and harmonised sustainability criteria across member states to help inform purchasing decisions. - Use national resilience plans to ensure infrastructure funding at the EU level is matched by ambitious commitments and investments at the national level by Member States. - Ensure companies use life-cycle approaches to monitor and implement their internal environmental processes and objectives, and that these use robust methodologies and international standards.
+For industry to become increasingly cleaner, energy consumption must be effectively measured and reported upon. - Remove national administrative barriers to long-term energy contracts (corporate power purchase agreements (PPAs)) to increase corporate demand for renewable energy and secure access to clean and affordable energy.

-3. Accelerating the EU circular economy
+3. Accelerating the transition to an EU circular economy

 The EU must continue to lead the global transition towards a more circular economy.
-Such an ambitious programme could give EU industry a competitive advantage, as access to high quality recycled materials could reduce dependence on raw materials, and help reduce some of these critical resources' price volatility.
+Such an ambitious programme could give EU industry a competitive advantage, as access to high quality recycled materials could reduce dependence on raw materials and help reduce some of these critical resources' price volatility.